Monterey Jack: Uses

 The cheese is commonly used as an interior melting cheese for quesadillas, California-style burritos, and also some Mexican-style burritos ("bean and cheese").
 It can also be used on cheeseburgers or for grilled cheese sandwiches.
 It has a mild flavor and good melting quality for some pasta dishes.

 Variants

-Dry Jack

 Dry Jack was created by accident in 1915, when a San Francisco wholesaler forgot about a number of wheels of fresh Jack he had stored.
 As World War I intensified and shipments of hard cheese from Europe were interrupted, he rediscovered the wheels, which had aged into a product his customers found to be a good substitute for classic hard cheeses like Parmesan.

-Pepper Jack

 Pepper Jack is a derivative of Monterey Jack flavored with spicy chili peppers, bell peppers, and herbs.

-Blends

-Additional flavor and visual appeal is created by marbling with Colby (making Colby-Jack) or a yellow cheddar cheese.

-Headaches safety
+Headache safety

-Because of its low content of tyramine, an organic compound thought to be associated with headaches, Monterey Jack is frequently recommended as one of the few cheeses that is safe to eat for migraine sufferers.
+Because of its low content of tyramine, an organic compound thought to be associated with headaches, Monterey Jack is frequently recommended as one of the few kinds of cheese that is safe to eat for migraine sufferers.